lateefj/slowgrog/README.md

 -frequency=60: Number of seconds to delay between samples INFO, SLOWLOG -monsamplen=1000: Length of miliseconds that the monitor is sampled (0 will be coninuous however this is very costly to performance)
 -slogsize=10: SLOWLOG size
+-webport=7071: The port listen on to render the json output
 ```

 Vision: